 Within the regular study period (maximum financial support period), you receive half of the funding as a non-repayable grant and half as a non-interest-bearing loan.

-A central office in Cologne – Bundesverwaltungsamt, BT-BAföG, 50728 Cologne – is responsible for loan collection.
-Telephone: 022899358–4500 .
+A central office in Cologne – Bundesverwaltungsamt, BT-BAföG, 50728 Cologne, telephone no.: (0221) 758-4500 – is responsible for loan collection.
 This office will send repayment notices around 4.5 years after the end of the regular study period.

-If you have received this notice, please remember to make any possible waiver application within one month (limitation period!).
-After completing your studies, please make sure to inform your Federal Administration Office of your most recent address.
-This can also be done online at www.bva.bund.de.
+Once you have received this repayment notice, please remember to submit your possible applications for waiver within one month (cut-off period!).
+After completing your studies, please make sure to inform the Federal Administration Office ("Bundesverwaltungsamt") of your most recent address.
+This is also possible online at www.bva.bund.de.

 Should you miss this, you will be charged with the cost of finding out your address.
 This currently costs €25.